 This course is designed to provide students with the framework of marketing that is specific to hospitals and clinics.
 The course will enable the students to understand marketing in today's competitive market.
 Students will learn the role of marketing in healthcare organizations, organizing marketing departments, and the fundamental concepts of research and demand.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis standards for safety in the workplace as they apply in the healthcare realm.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 HCA 2045 OSHA COMPLIANCE